MicrosoftDocs/Edge-Enterprise/edgeenterprise/Per-Site-Configuration-by-Policy.md

 - `https://sharepoint.contoso-intranet.com`

-In the preceding scenario you can configure each policy with a ***.contoso-intranet.com** entry and your entire intranet will be opted in.
+In the preceding scenario, you can configure each policy with a ***.contoso-intranet.com** entry and your entire intranet will be opted in.

 ## See also